Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Introduction

+This paper is among the few that address continuous treatments in TWFE-style settings.
+Unlike \citet{CallawayGoodmanBaconSantAnna2024NBER}, who identify ATT-style causal responses under generalized parallel trends in a low-dimensional setting, and \citet{deChaisemartinDHaultfoeuilleEtAl2022arXiv, deChaisemartinDHaultfoeuilleVazquezBare2024AEAPP}, who rely on stayers or parametric structure, our estimator point-identifies the population APD in a high-dimensional panel framework by combining additive fixed effects and machine-learning under a strict exogeneity assumption.

 The paper is structured in the following way.
 Section \ref{sec::estimation} sets up the framework of the paper, introduces the parameter of interest, and presents our estimator.
-Simulation design and results are given in Section \ref{sec::simulations}.
-Section \ref{sec::application} covers our application.
+The simulation design and the Monte Carlo results are given in Section \ref{sec::simulations}.
+Section \ref{sec::application} covers our application and provides descriptions of our data, and our results.
 Section \ref{sec::conclusion} concludes.